PDF Embeds with Adobe SDK and PDFObject

 PDFObject Embeds

-As an alternative to using Adobe SDK and needing API credentials, you can always embed PDFs using the PDFObject library which is included with PDF Ink.
-This does not require an API key.
+As an alternative to using Adobe SDK (which requires API credentials) you can embed PDFs on your web pages using the PDFObject JavaScript library which is also included with PDF Ink.
+PDFObject is free for use and does not require an API key.

 Just select the “Embed (PDFObject Javascript)” option in the shortcode creation pages when creating your shortcode.